RitaAse/Nutritional-Product-Insight-Analysis/README.md

 5. Purpose-based segmentation: Analysis supports categorization of fruits for different consumer needs (weight management, diabetes-conscious, fitness-focused), providing a framework for product positioning and personalized marketing.

 Note: More detailed tables, rankings, and visualizations are available here [Fruityvice Analysis.ipynb](linkhere)

+### Business Impact

+The analysis strengthens strategic decision-making by transforming raw nutritional data into structured, comparable insights.
+Specifically, it contributes in the following ways:

+Improved Nutritional Visibility – Provides a clearer overview of how fruits differ across key metrics such as sugar, calories, protein, and fat.

+Category-Level Positioning Insight – Enables comparison across fruit groups (e.g., genus-level aggregation), supporting better product-level positioning decisions.

+Health-Oriented Segmentation Support – Structures nutritional attributes in a way that aligns with different consumer lifestyle goals (e.g., weight management, fitness focus, sugar-conscious consumers).

+Data-Informed Personalization Enablement – Makes it easier for marketing and product teams to tailor messaging and highlight relevant nutritional strengths for specific target audiences.

+Reduced Decision Complexity – Summarizes complex nutritional patterns into visual and structured formats, supporting faster and more confident decision-making.

 ### Recommendations
 Based on the analysis, fruit companies and product teams can consider the following: